rd-alliance-ddri/research-data-switchboard/README.md

 neo4j-rest-graphdb-2.0.2
 ---

-You can download this library from github.
-Please install it locally as a Maven dependancy:
+This software requires neo4j-rest-graphdb-2.0.2 library.
+You can download this library from GitHub.
+Please install it locally as a Maven dependency:

 	$ git clone -b 2.0-labels-and-indexes https://github.com/neo4j-contrib/java-rest-binding.git
 	$ cd java-rest-binding